EQEmu/eqemu-docs-v2/docs/categories/installation/ground-up-windows-install.md

 ![](https://user-images.githubusercontent.com/3311166/60468475-b40e3b80-9c27-11e9-8b2b-462bd0f22165.png)

-{% hint style="info" %}
+!!! info
       This package is required by Visual Studio to compile c/c++ code and by CMake to determine available compiler options.
 It will also cause CMake file generation to fail, if not enabled
-{% endhint %}

 If you selected Visual Studio 2017 Community Edition, you will need to update to the most current version.

-{% hint style="info" %}
+!!! info
       This requirement is not needed for Visual Studio 2019 installations..but, it is a good idea to have the most up-to-date compiler features
-{% endhint %}

 ### Install Perl